 - Price.
-You shopped around and found a better home insurance price, even with loyalty or other discounts with your current insurer.
+You might find a better home insurance price, even when considering loyalty discounts or other price breaks your current insurer offers.

 - Coverage.
-You want additional insurance, such as sinkhole coverage, or less restrictive coverage that your current carrier doesn't offer in your area.
+Perhaps you want additional insurance -- such as sinkhole coverage -- or less restrictive coverage than you can get with your current carrier.

 If you decide to change your home insurance, follow these four steps:

 1. Shop for a new carrier.
 Compare home insurance quotes and find a carrier that can offer you a better deal while meeting all your insurance needs.
-Keep in mind that your home is likely your biggest and most valuable (material) possession and you want to keep it (and all your belongings) protected should disaster strike.
+You can compare average rates by ZIP code for 75 coverage levels using Insurance.com's average home insurance rate tool.
+It will also show the highest and lowest rate fielded from up to six major carriers.
+Keep in mind that your home is likely your biggest and most valuable possession and you want to keep it and all your belongings protected.

 2. Apply for new insurance.
-You may be able to fill out an application with the new carrier online or over the phone with your agent.
-You will need to provide some basic information such as the location and size of your home and the year it was built.
+You might be able to fill out an application with the new carrier online.
+Or, perhaps you can apply over the phone by talking with an agent.
+You will need to provide some basic information, such as the location and size of your home, and the year it was built.

 3. Make the switch effective.
-Once you know you will be able to obtain new insurance and the date the new policy will be effective, you need to cancel your existing homeowners insurance policy.
+Once you know you will be able to obtain new insurance and understand the date the new policy will be effective, cancel your existing homeowners insurance policy.
 To switch homeowners insurance companies, call your existing carrier when you're ready and say, "I would like to cancel my policy as of [date]."

 Another way to cancel is to send in a written request.
-You should be able to email it to your home insurance carrier if you don't want to spend a stamp to send it out.
+You should be able to email it to your home insurance carrier if you don't want to mail it.
 With a letter or email, you have a documented trail of your cancellation request.
-You should include in the letter or message:
+In the letter or message, include the following:

 - Your name

 - The address of the home that is insured